project-meucci/thimm.github.io/docs/Farmerama/Landed-part-1-the-family-farm.md

 ---
-title: Landed part 1: The family farm
+title: Landed Part 1 The Family Farm
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2021-06-27)